 BA (Hons), LLB (Hons) (ANU); LLM, PhD (Cambridge)

-Dr Daniel Joyce is a Senior Lecturer at UNSW Law.
+Daniel Joyce is an Associate Professor at UNSW Law & Justice.
+He specialises in international law, media law and human rights.
 Daniel has an LLM and a PhD in Law from the University of Cambridge.
 He was the Whewell Scholar in international law and a Senior Rouse Ball Student at Trinity College, Cambridge.
 He also spent a year as a Visiting Research Fellow at Columbia Law School.
 Daniel then undertook postdoctoral research as the Erik Castrén Fellow in international law and human rights at the University of Helsinki, where he remains an Affiliated Research Fellow.
-He is a member of the Academic Review Board of the Cambridge Journal of International Law and a member of the Editorial Review Board of the Queen Mary Human Rights Law Review.
-He is a member of ASIL, ESIL, ANZSIL, CAMLA and the Allens Hub for Technology, Law & Innovation.
-Daniel is also an Associate of the Australian Human Rights Institute.
+Daniel is an Associate of the Australian Human Rights Institute and a member of the Allens Hub for Technology, Law & Innovation.
+He is a member of the Editorial Board of the Australian Journal of Human Rights, the Academic Review Board of the Cambridge Journal of International Law, and the Editorial Review Board of the Queen Mary Human Rights Law Review.

 Daniel was a Visiting Research Fellow at the Lauterpacht Centre for International Law at the University of Cambridge in 2013 and a Visiting Fellow at the Department of Law at the European University Institute in 2016.
 Daniel is a Laureate of the Junior Faculty Forum for International Law in 2014.
 With Jessie Hohmann he edited International Law's Objects (OUP, 2018).
 He is a co-author, with David Rolph, Matt Vitins and Judith Bannister, of Media Law: Cases, Materials and Commentary, Second Edition (OUP, 2015).
 His monograph Informed Publics, Media and International Law was published by Hart in 2020.